Jobs and Careers

 Career Resources

-UConn's Center for Career Development partners with the College of Liberal Arts and Sciences to prepare students for success in today’s workforce.
+UConn's Center for Career Readiness and Life Skills partners with the College of Liberal Arts and Sciences to prepare students for success in today’s workforce.
 The Center offers:

 • One-on-one coaching sessions for help with résumés, interviewing, jobs and internships, graduate school applications, and more.